Bellevue, WA – September 13, 2016

 To date, no vaccination against Hepatitis C exists; the only choice for prevention is to avoid exposure to the virus.
 All of the hepatitis viruses cause similar damage to the liver; the viruses themselves are all different, including the characteristics of the diseases caused.

 How is Hepatitis C transmitted?

 Hepatitis B, C, D, and G are transmitted by percutaneous (through the skin) or permucosal (through mucous membranes) contact with contaminated blood or other body fluids.

 It can be contracted and spread through blood transfusions (performed before 1992), unprotected sex, intravenous drug use with dirty or shared needles, body piercings and tattoos using non-sterile ink and needles, and sharing personal items such as toothbrushes, razors and nail clippers.
 It is not spread through exposure to sweat, urine or tears or close contact with an infected person who sneezes or coughs.

-The Center of Disease Control and Prevention indicates that there are about 36,000 new hepatitis C infections a year in the United States, compared with at least 140,000 new annual cases of hepatitis B. While there are fewer new cases of type C than type B, there is a much greater risk of developing chronic (long-term) hepatitis with type C. In fact, 80-85 percent of those infected with type C will retain the virus in their bodies for the rest of their lives, and 70 percent will have chronic liver damage.
-It is estimated that 3.9 million (1.8 percent) Americans have been infected with hepatitis C, of whom 2.7 million are chronically infected.
-Treatment of hepatitis C is effective in only 10-40 percent of cases, and this disease causes 8,000 to 10,000 deaths a year in the U.S. from chronic liver damage.
+The Center for Disease Control and Prevention indicates that there are about 36,000 new Hepatitis C infections a year in the United States, compared with at least 140,000 new annual cases of Hepatitis B. While there are fewer new cases of type C than type B, there is a much greater risk of developing chronic (long-term) hepatitis with type C. In fact, 80-85 percent of those infected with type C will retain the virus in their bodies for the rest of their lives, and 70 percent will have chronic liver damage.
+It is estimated that 3.9 million (1.8 percent) Americans have been infected with Hepatitis C, of whom 2.7 million are chronically infected.
+Treatment of Hepatitis C is effective in only 10-40 percent of cases, and this disease causes 8,000 to 10,000 deaths a year in the U.S. from chronic liver damage.

 Where can the public get more information?